 Knee pain in your 20s is often associated with overuse injuries.
-When the muscles, ligaments or tendons are “overworked,” pain, stiffness and other symptoms can develop pretty quickly.
+When the muscles, ligaments, or tendons are “overworked,” pain, stiffness, and other symptoms can develop pretty quickly.
 Tendonitis and bursitis are a couple of overuse injuries that are most commonly associated with strenuous activity.
 But they can also occur in relatively inactive people who ramp up their activity too quickly.
 Still, while these types of injuries are fairly common in young adults, they’re not the only causes of knee pain.

-Patellofemoral syndrome is a pretty common cause of knee pain in younger people.
+Patellofemoral syndrome is a pretty common cause of knee pain in young adults.
 It usually occurs by an imbalance in the muscles that support your knee joint and help it move.
 Weak thigh muscles or overly tight muscles or tendons around your knee can change the way your knee works, causing areas of strain and pressure inside the knee joint.
 Over time, these areas can become irritated and inflamed, and before you know it, you can start to have pain around the kneecap and in the front of the knee.
 People with patellofemoral syndrome might have pain or stiffness when kneeling, squatting or climbing stairs.
 Some people also experience crepitus, a grinding or grating sensation inside the knee.

 Yep, that’s right — arthritis can affect your knees as early as your 20s, especially if you’re an athlete or you’re overweight or obese.
 Arthritis develops when the protective layer of cartilage inside your knee joint wears down.
 Some athletes — especially those who do a lot of pivoting, jumping or other high-impact activities — are more prone to arthritis, thanks to the excess wear and tear inside the joint.
 Repeated injuries to the knee can also damage the cartilage, making it more likely you’ll develop arthritis.
 Obesity affects your knees in a similar way.
 The added strain that comes from carrying all that weight weakens the cartilage layer and causes it to break down more quickly.

 Kids and teens can have knee pain, too, especially if they’re very active or play on sports teams.
-Adolescent knee pain usually isn’t caused by arthritis, but it can be caused by patellofemoral syndrome.
+Adolescent knee pain usually isn’t caused by arthritis, but it can be caused by the patellofemoral syndrome.
 Adolescent anterior knee pain is another common cause of symptoms in teens and kids — so common, in fact, it actually has the word “adolescent” in its name.
 It’s most common in younger athletes — especially girls.